 National Organic Certification Cost Share Program

 The National Organic Certification Cost Share Program (NOCCSP) helps certified operators afford the expense of organic certification.
-In 2021, the program will refund up to 50 percent, or a maximum of $500, of certification costs per “scope” — crop, livestock, wild crop, and handling — for eligible organic operations.
+In 2022, the program will refund up to 50 percent, or a maximum of $500, of certification costs per “scope” — crop, livestock, wild crop, and handling — for eligible organic operations.
+Producers can be reimbursed for expenses made between Oct.
+1, 2021 and Sept.
+30, 2022 including application fees, inspection costs, fees related to equivalency agreement and arrangement requirements, travel expenses for inspectors, user fees, sales assessments and postage.
 Recipients must be certified organic under the National Organic Program to receive cost share assistance.

 Apply today!
-Applications for the Organic Certification Cost Share Program funds are due November 1st.
+Applications for the Organic Certification Cost Share Program funds are due October 31st.
 Funds are limited and applications are paid on a first-come, first served basis.

 How to Apply